Skip to main content

 Metric: Time spent on workarounds

-Baseline method: Time practitioners performing hidden dependency activities (Sarah's spreadsheet lookup, Mike calls, Thursday report waiting).
+Baseline method: Time practitioners performing hidden dependency activities: Sarah's spreadsheet lookup, calls to Mike, Thursday report waiting.
 Sum minutes per day.

-Measurement frequency: Weekly for first month, then monthly.
+Measurement frequency: Weekly for the first month, then monthly.

 Metric: Recovery time after interruption